Laser Dentistryin Golden, CO

-Lasers are finding their way into much of our daily life.
-Dentistry is no different.
-Drs.
-Gill and Kenson use lasers for treatment of gum disease and other soft tissue concerns.
-As the technology continues to improve, we may one day include hard tissue lasers to accompany our current soft tissue lasers.
+Lasers seem to be finding their way into almost all aspects of everyday life.
+This seems to be especially true when it comes to the world of dentistry.
+Our doctors use lasers to treat gum disease and other soft tissue concerns.
+As technology continues to improve, hard tissue lasers may be included to accompany our current soft tissue lasers.

 What is laser dentistry?

-Drs.
-Gill and Kenson use the diode laser in combination with traditional practices to improve their treatment of periodontitis (gum disease) and other soft tissue work.
-The diode laser has a wavelength ideally suited for soft tissue procedures because it is absorbable by water and hemoglobin (the oxygenating protein in blood).
+Kenson use the diode laser in combination with traditional practices to improve their treatment of periodontitis (gum disease) and other soft tissue work.
+The diode laser has a wavelength suited for soft tissue procedures because it is absorbable by water and hemoglobin (the oxygenating protein in blood).
 This gives the diode laser the ability to precisely cut, coagulate, ablate, or vaporize targeted soft tissue.

-These are the advantages of using lasers for soft tissue work:
+Here are some of the benefits of using lasers for soft tissue work:

 - Procedures often don’t require sutures, as the laser energy instantly closes the incision.